The unaccountable in Pursuit of the Ineligible

 Immigration Officer says maybe the Home Office hasn’t managed to update their database just yet

-Immigration Officer gives answer of the day: ‘I don’t know’ re-states all required information must be presented to the police and hangs up.
+Immigration Officer gives the answer of the day: ‘I don’t know’ re-states all required information must be presented to the police and hangs up.

-For Immigration and the Police it’s routine—to the point where the same quotes from AD Philippa Russell have appeared in press releases for the past few months.
+For Immigration and the Police, it’s routine—to the point where the same quotes from AD Philippa Russell have appeared in press releases for the past few months.

 For the diners, this may have put some of them off their food, spiced-up the conversation of others and, maybe, added a sense of shame for the public humiliation of other human beings.
 Imagine, the nice waiter looking after you is humbled and disappeared in front of your very eyes.

 It must be scary … being made to stand against a wall in front of onlookers; fingerprinted and interrogated?
 Probably so, for legals and illegals alike.
 Okay, it’s not the St Valentines Day massacre and, on the upside, we don’t drag ‘em off and shoot ‘em.
+We simply bully and harass them.

 And the innocent?